rberaki/fastapiauth/README.md

-# FastAPI CRUD Application with JWT Auth
+# Building and Dockerizing a Secure CRUD App with FastAPI and JWT

 This project demonstrates creating a CRUD application using FastAPI with JWT-based authentication.
 It's built with Python using FastAPI, Async SQLAlchemy, and SQLite database.
 The application is containerized using Docker.